GuySartorelli/silverstripe-composable-validators/README.md

 composer require signify-nz/silverstripe-composable-validators
 ```

+## Gotchas
+### Form submission with an `AjaxCompositeValidator`
+The `AjaxCompositeValidator` adds a submit handler to your form.
+This doesn't always interact well with other submit handlers, and can result in either front-end validation being skipped or the form not submitting the way yo expect it to, depending on which submit handler gets the event first.
+For best results, don't add additional submit handlers to the form.

+If you're using the `AjaxCompositeValidator` on a form that uses [undefinedoffset/silverstripe-nocaptcha](https://github.com/UndefinedOffset/silverstripe-nocaptcha) 2.3.0 or higher, you should disable form submission handling for the `NocaptchaField` in that form (see instructions in the nocaptcha docs).

 ## [Available Validators](docs/en/01-validators.md)
 - **[AjaxCompositeValidator](docs/en/01-validators.md#ajaxcompositevalidator)**
 Subclass of [CompositeValidator](https://api.silverstripe.org/4/SilverStripe/Forms/CompositeValidator.html) that provides AJAX validation.
 Resolves [an issue with losing data](https://github.com/silverstripe/silverstripe-elemental/issues/764), faster turn-around for fixing validation problems, and provides a way to use the same validation for 'client-side' validation of frontend forms.